randybias/gdocs2md/README.md

 ## Usage

+  * This script must be attached to each document that you wish to convert

-  * Adding this script to your doc (once per doc):
+  * Add this script to your document:
-    * Open your Google Drive document (http://drive.google.com)
+    * Tools > Script editor
+    * From the Script editor
-    * Tools -> Script Manager > New
+      * Select File > New > Project
-    * Select "Blank Project", then paste this code in and save.
+      * Paste this code in and Save
-    * Clear the myFunction() default empty function and paste the contents of [converttomarkdown.gapps](https://raw.github.com/mangini/gdocs2md/master/converttomarkdown.gapps) into the code editor
-    * File -> Save
+      * When prompted for a project name, use "ConvertToMarkdown"
+    * Select Publish > Test as add-on...

-  * Running the script (run as many times as you want):
+  * Running the script:
-    - Tools > Script Manager
+    * Tools > Script Manager
-    - Select "ConvertToMarkdown" function.
+    * Select "ConvertToMarkdown" function.
-    - Click Run button (First run will require you to authorize it.
-Authorize and run again)
+    * Click Run button.
-    - Converted doc with images attached will be emailed to you.
+    * Converted doc will be mailed to you.
 Subject will be "[MARKDOWN_MAKER]...".

 ## Interpreted formats
   * Text: